striversity/glft.old/sec02/stub/exercise12/README.md

-# Section 02 : Lab 01 - Greeter
+# Section 02 - Exercise 12 - Greeter

 ## Given

-I have provided several packages that you will need to install first to assist you with the lab.
-To install the packages you need, type: `go get github.com/striversity/glft/shared/...`
+I have provided several packages that you will need for this exercise.
+Find documenation for the package here: https://godoc.org/github.com/striversity/glft/shared/

-eg: $ go get github.com/striversity/glft/shared/...

-After running this command, you now have access to several pacakges.
-You will use the 'input' and 'cal' pacakges in this lab.

 ## TODO 1